gjtiquia/raylib-cmake-vscode-setup/README.md

 2. Create `.gitignore` and ignore `.vscode` and `build`.
     - `/build` will be created during CMake compile, may differ between platforms,
-    - `/.vscode` will be created with `files.associations` when navigating header references.
+    - `/.vscode` may differ between development machines, ignoring it is safest.

 ## Compile